Yalemzerf Yehualaw: 2022: World 10 km record and London Marathon win

 In January, after having to withdraw from the Valencia 10 km two weeks earlier, Yehualaw bettered her own course record at the Great Ethiopian Run with a time of 31:17, the fastest 10 km ever recorded at altitude.

-On 27 February, she ran again 10 kilometres and set a new world record in the women's event in Castellón, Spain, slicing 24 seconds off the yet-unratified mark held by Bahrain's Kalkidan Gezahegne since 2021, with a clocking of 29 minutes 14 seconds.
+On 27 February, she ran again 10 kilometres and set a new world record in the women's event in Castellón, Spain, slicing 24 seconds off the still-unratified mark held by Bahrain's Kalkidan Gezahegne since 2021, with a clocking of 29 minutes 14 seconds.
 At the time Kenya's Joyciline Jepkosgei held the ratified record of 29:43, set in 2017.
 Only two women ever had run faster over the distance on the track.
 She covered the first 5 km in 14:28 – just nine seconds slower than the world record for this distance.

 In April, in her anticipated first marathon, Yehualaw achieved the fastest ever women's marathon debut of 2:17:23 at the Hamburg Marathon, breaking the Ethiopian record, German all-comers' record, and putting her sixth on the world all-time list.
 She won by almost nine minutes (around three kilometres) in windy conditions.

 The 23-year-old successfully defended her Antrim Coast Half Marathon title in August, setting the UK all-comers' record with her joint fifth-fastest ever time of 64m 22s.

-On 2 October, Yehualaw took her first victory at a World Marathon Major at the 2022 London Marathon, becoming the youngest ever female winner of the London event.
-She clocked 2:17:26, only three seconds outside her personal best, after she fell over with about 10km to go.
+On 2 October, Yehualaw took her first victory at a World Marathon Major at the London Marathon, becoming the youngest ever female winner of the London event.
+She clocked 2:17:26, only three seconds outside her personal best, after she fell over with about 10 km to go.
 She then soon broke clear of Joyciline Jepkosgei in second, with 24th mile in a quick 4:43 according to initial reports — the fastest split in women's marathon history.
 Her finishing time was the third-fastest women's mark in the London event history, behind only the world records set by Paula Radcliffe (2:15:25) and Mary Keitany (2:17:01, women-only).

 2023–present

-Chasing her own world 10 km record in windy conditions at the 10K Valencia Ibercaja in January, she missed it by 5 seconds to set a course record of 29:19, the second-fastest all-time performance in the event.
+Chasing her own world 10 km record in windy conditions at the 10K Valencia Ibercaja in January, Yehualaw missed it by 5 seconds to set a course record of 29:19, the second-fastest ever female performance in the event.
+She finished fifth in her second appearance at the London Marathon in April in 2:18:53.

+Yehualaw finished third in the 2025 Boston Marathon, in a time of 2:18:06.